-- Opens a Form M on the Nigerian Trade Platform (Single Window system) attaching the required documents, the Pro forma Invoice, the Product Certificate (for products regulated by SON), and the Insurance Certificate.
+- Opens a Form M on the Nigerian Trade Platform (Single Window system).
+Attach the required documents.
 See my article on how to process and obtain Form M.

-- Forward a copy of the Form M to your exporter or seller, who will add Form M detail to all other documents such as Commercial Invoice, the Bill of Lading or Air waybill or Telex Releases, and the packing list.
-Also, contact SON agents, the International Accreditation Firm, with all these documents to obtain SONCAP Certificate.
+- Forward a copy of the Form M to your exporter or seller, who will add Form M detail to shipping documents.
+Equally, contact SON agents, the International Accreditation Firm, with all these documents to obtain SONCAP Certificate.

-- The supplier or you should arrange a shipping line or airline or automobile for road shipment.
+- The supplier or you should arrange a shipping line, airline, or automobile for road shipment.

-- The shipping line or liner should submit manifest to the Nigerian Customs via online platform.
+- The shipping line or liner should submit manifest to the Nigerian Customs via online platform at the right time.